City goals for the program

 Support renewable energy throughout New England

 Through the program, the City also makes it possible to do more.
-Program participants may choose to opt up to the 100% Green Plus option and receive 100% renewable electricity from renewable energy projects in New England (MA Class I RECs), as well as receiving additional renewable electricity from the Cambridge solar project.
+Program participants may choose to opt up to the 100% Green Plus option and receive 100% renewable electricity from renewable energy projects in New England (MA Class I RECs), as well as receiving additional renewable electricity from the new Cambridge solar project.
 100% Green Plus participants are supporting the development of additional renewable energy throughout New England by:

 - purchasing RECs that match 100% of their electricity usage from existing renewable energy projects in New England (MA Class I RECs).
-The purchase of additional RECs, over and the minimum required by the state of Massachusetts, helps to create a stronger market for renewable energy generated by renewable energy projects in New England.
+The purchase of additional RECs, over and above the minimum required by the state of Massachusetts, helps to create a stronger market for renewable energy generated by renewable energy projects in New England.

 The 100% Green Plus option includes energy produced by a range of renewable energy projects.
 The majority is wind energy, but it could also include solar energy and energy produced by anaerobic digestion, biomass, and landfill gas.